vastutsav/AWS-SAA-Notes/README.md

   - Nw + subnet info
   - Load Balancer info
   - Scaling policy
+- Scaling Metric can be
   - CloudWatch alarms can be used to scale
     - alarm to monitor metrics for all ASG instances like Avrg CPU
     - based on alarm - we can increase or decrease the # of instances
-- EC2 managed rules
+  - Scale using EC2 managed rules
     - Target Avg CPU Usage
     - #of requests on the ELB per instance
     - Avg Nw In/Out
   - Custom Metric
     - can create custom metric
     - send metric from app on EC2 to CloudWath *PutMetric API*
     - create Cloudwatch alarm to react to low/high values
     - use CW alarm as the scaling policy
   - Metric can be based on schedule
 - To update ASG, prve new launch configuration/launch template
 - IAM roles on ASG will be assigned to EC2
 - can terminate instances marked as unhealthy by LB